-Careers is co-located with the E6 (Employability) Team on the mezzanine floor above the Student Centre (the ‘Mezz’).
-This is a large, open access space offering a friendly welcome and facilities for one-to-one advice, small group sessions and online and hard copy research activities.
-Careers staff also work with students in Year 13 groups to provide support for UCAS, Apprenticeship and other employment applications.
+Careers is located above the Student Centre in a large, open access space offering a friendly welcome and facilities for one-to-one advice, small group sessions and online and hard copy research activities.
+Careers staff also work with students in Year 13 groups to provide support for UCAS, apprenticeship and other employment applications.

 Portsmouth College is committed to working towards meeting the Quality in Careers Standard incorporating the Gatsby Benchmarks.